Functional Analysis behind a Family of Multidimensional Continued Fractions: Part I: Transfer Operators

 While a long calculation is required to arrive at the transfer operator corresponding to each $(\sigma, \tau_0,\tau_1),$ the calculations are not difficult theoretically and have been carried out for each of the 216 triangle partition maps.
 As an example, as shown in \cite{Garrity15},

-We have calculated the explicit form of for all $(\sigma,\tau_0,\tau_1)\in S_{3}^{3}.$ As mentioned in the introduction, one of the main goals for this paper is to show that the family of 216 triangle partition maps naturally splits into two classes: 108 maps exhibiting what we term polynomial behavior, and 108 maps exhibiting exhibiting non-polynomial behavior.
+We have calculated the explicit form of for all $(\sigma,\tau_0,\tau_1)\in S_{3}^{3}.$ As mentioned in the introduction, one of the main goals for this paper is to show that the family of 216 triangle partition maps naturally splits into two classes: 108 maps exhibiting what we term polynomial behavior, and 108 maps exhibiting non-polynomial behavior.
 Polynomial-behavior maps' transfer operators have compact explicit forms while non-polynomial-behavior maps' transfer operators have very lengthy and complex forms.
-The explicit forms for all 108 polynomial-behavior transfer operators are presented in Appendix~\ref{app:formoftransfer}.
-The explicit forms for all 108 non-polynomial behavior transfer operators are available online (see \cite{Amburg}).
-The reason we do not list these is that they are too long to easily write out.
+The explicit forms for all of these maps are available online (see \cite{Amburg}).

 As another example, let us return to the $((23), (23), (23))$ TRIP map of subsection \ref{((23), (23), (23))}.
 This has to have polynomial behavior, as otherwise it would be too cumbersome to express.
 We need to find the Jacobian of $T_{23,23,23}$ with any $x$ replaced by the first component of $T_{23,23,23}^{-1}$ and any $y$ replaced by the second component of $T_{23,23,23}^{-1}.$ The Jacobian is: